-16. Inadequate pollution control and the Chernobyl disaster have been the primary environmental concerns for Ukraine over the past decade of transition.
+Inadequate pollution control and the Chemobyl disaster have been the primary environmental concerns for Ukraine over the past decade of transition.
 UNDP supported the Government in its dialogue with civil society on sustainable development policy; capacity-building for environmental management; and public awareness campaigns for environmental protection.
-Advocacy and policy dialogue were further pursued with regard to the environment and sustainable development through the interministerial forum, Working Groups on Sustainable Development.
-The challenge was to incorporate the sustainable development approach into sectoral and cross-sectoral policy decisions and into the annual plans for economic development.
-By encouraging the Government to address the long-term environmental, social and health problems resulting from the Chernobyl nuclear power plant accident, UNDP indirectly influenced the passing of legislation to close the plant and to tackle the consequences.
-The last block of the Chernobyl power plant was closed on 15 December 2000; an internationally financed \$720 million programme was initiated to build a new more solid sarcophagus around the contaminated reactor.
+Advocacy and policy dialogue were further pursued with regard to environment and sustainable development through the interministerial forum Working Groups on Sustainable Development.
+The challenge was to incorporate the sustainable approach development into sectoral and cross-sectoral policy decisions, and into the annual plans for economic development.
+By encouraging the Government to address the longterm environmental, social and health problems resulting from the Chernobyl nuclear power plant accident, UNDP indirectly influenced the passing of legislation to close the plant and to tackle the consequences.
+The last block of the Chernobyl power plant was closed on 15 December 2000; a \$720 million internationally financed programme was initiated to build a new more solid sarcophagus around the contaminated reactor.
 It will nevertheless be necessary to address a number of issues in conjunction with the closure of the power plant: immediate social consequences, persistent environmental and health hazards and the long-term socio-economic development needs of the region.